 The Company's New Drug Submission filing for FIRDAPSE[®] for the symptomatic treatment of LEMS was approved when Health Canada issued a Notice of Compliance, or NOC, on July 31, 2020.
 In August 2020, the Company entered into a license agreement with KYE Pharmaceuticals, or KYE, pursuant to which the Company licensed to KYE the Canadian rights for FIRDAPSE[®] for the treatment of LEMS.
 On August 10, 2020, Health Canada issued a NOC to Medunik (Jacobus' licensee in Canada for RUZURGI[®]) for the treatment of LEMS.
-Shortly thereafter, the Company initiated a legal proceeding in Canada seeking judicial review of Health Canada's decision to issue the NOC for RUZURGI[®] as incorrect and unreasonable under Canadian law.
-Data protection, per Health Canada regulations, is supposed to prevent Health Canada from issuing an NOC to a drug that directly or indirectly references an innovative drug's data, for eight years from the date of the innovative drug's approval.
-The RUZURGI[®] Product Monograph clearly references pivotal nonclinical carcinogenicity and reproductive toxicity data for amifampridine phosphate developed by the Company.
-As such, the Company believes that its data was relied upon to establish the nonclinical safety profile of RUZURGI[®] needed to meet the standards of the Canadian Food and Drugs Act.
+Shortly thereafter, the Company initiated a legal proceeding in Canada seeking judicial review of Health Canada's decision to issue the NOC for RUZURGI[®] as incorrect and unreasonable under Canadian law due to Medunik's use of Catalyst's protected data in its application.
+After two decisions by the trial judge to quash the RUZURGI[®] approval and remand the matter back to Health Canada, the Canadian Federal Appellate Court overturned the trial judge's decision.
+The Minister subsequently reapproved RUZURGI[®]'s NOC for Canada in 2023.
+The Company does not expect the approval of RUZURGI[®] in Canada to have a material impact on the Company's consolidated financial statements.